Ghost-free Electroweak Symmetry Breaking with Weakly Nonlocal Interactions: Bosonic Fields

 and one gets the ghost-free propagator

 This analysis shows that there is no ghost at tree-level in the bosonic sector of the proposed FSM.
 As discussed in detail in Ref.~\cite{Nortier:2023dkq}, the main difference with the usual string-inspired models of the literature \cite{Gama:2018cda, Hashi:2018kag, Koshelev:2020fok, Nortier:2023dkq} is that \emph{both} the kinetic term and the potential of the Higgs field are smeared via the star-products.
 Instead, in string-inspired models, only the fields in \emph{either} the quadratic \emph{or} the self-interaction terms are smeared, but not in both.
-In addition, the other crucial properties for a ghost-free FSM are the linearity and the Hermitian symmetry of the star-products, combined with the properties of the gauge cloud in Eq.~\eqref{vev_properties}.

-A very important observation for the phenomenology of the FSM is that the tree-level expressions of the particle masses after EWSB are the same as in the SM in terms of the Lagrangian parameters.
+A crucial observation for the phenomenology of the FSM is that the tree-level expressions of the particle masses after EWSB are the same as in the SM in terms of the Lagrangian parameters.
 This means that the difference between the perturbative spectra of the 2 models arises only at loop-level.
-This is in contrast with what happens when EWSB occurs in the string-inspired formalism that is not ghost-free \cite{Gama:2018cda, Hashi:2018kag, Krasnikov:2022xsi}.
+This is in contrast with what happens when tachyon condensation is realized in the string-inspired formalism with smeared fields \cite{Gama:2018cda, Hashi:2018kag, Nortier:2023dkq}, e.g. Ref.~\cite{Krasnikov:2022xsi} modifies the tree-level predictions of the weak boson masses via a contribution of a WNL scale, while the model is not ghost-free for the same reasons explained in Refs.~\cite{Hashi:2018kag, Nortier:2023dkq}.